 Technically, this isn’t a requirement for using Copilot.
 But if you’re just getting familiar with the tool, it’s definitely in your best interest to do so.

-Don’t just approach GitHub Copilot with a blind or “let’s see what happens” mentality.
+Don’t just approach GitHub Copilot with a “let’s see what happens” mentality.
 This will likely overwhelm you, and you won’t get the most out of the tool’s functions.

 Or maybe you’re on the complete opposite end of the spectrum.
 Instead of using Copilot to assist with your regular programming work, you may want to run an experiment similar to the case study we discussed earlier.